LA Municipal Code 104.15: Unlicensed Marijuana Operations

 - Any combination of the above

-- These penalties also apply to landlords or anyone who leased, rented, or gave property to an unlicensed business, even if that person had no knowledge of the unlicensed business operating within
+- These penalties also apply to landlords or anyone who leased, rented, or gave the property to an unlicensed business, even if that person had no knowledge of the unlicensed business operating within

-Essentially, this section dictates that anyone involved with an unlicensed marijuana business can be charged with a violation of section §104.15 and receive the penalties which we'll outline below.
+Essentially, this section dictates that anyone involved with an unlicensed marijuana business can be charged with a violation of section 104.15 and receive the penalties which we'll outline below.
+What Are the Penalties for Being Charged with Unlawful Cannabis Activity?

-What Are the Penalties for Having an Illegal Marijuana Business in LA?The penalties for a violation of Los Angeles Municipal Code §104.15 come in several forms, both monetary and otherwise.
+The penalties for violating Los Angeles Municipal Code §104.15 come in several forms, monetary and otherwise.
 We'll break them down by category.

-The penalties for violating LAMP §104.15 are:
+The penalties for violating LAMC 105.14 are:

 - You can potentially be charged by the city attorney for being a public nuisance, which can include: